Quit an app or process in Activity Monitor on Mac

 You can use Activity Monitor to quit a process, even if it’s in a loop or not responding.
 You can also send a signal to a process to terminate it.
 If you attempt to quit a process you don’t own, you may be required to authenticate as an administrator.

-In the process list, select the app or process you want to quit.
+In the Activity Monitor app on your Mac, under the Process Name list, select the app or process you want to quit.
 An unresponsive process is marked with (Not Responding).

-Click the Force Quit button in the upper-left corner of the Activity Monitor window (or use the Touch Bar).
+Click the Stop button in the upper-left corner of the Activity Monitor window (or use the Touch Bar).

 Choose one of the following options: